-The assignments for the class are found on mrhousch.com on the front page at the tab labeled "Assignments."
+On mrhousch.com the assignments can be accessed from the front page at the tab labeled "Assignments."

 The "Assignment" tab is at the top of the page.
-This image shows a test home page of the mrhousch.com site for this year.
+This image shows the front page of mrhousch.com as of July, 2022.
 This image is courtesy of mrhousch.com.